 One of the major downsides of many modern guitar wiring setups is the frustration of losing the high end frequencies as the volume control is rolled down, resulting in a loss of brightness and a muddy, foggy tone.
-Thankfully, this is easily fixed by installing a treble pass capacitor (known as the treble bleed mod) into the circuit.
-As the name suggests, it reduces the amount of treble that bleeds to ground allowing the guitarist to lower the volume yet maintain the strong output (it is essentially like turning down the volume on the amplifier and losing little of the clarity and brightness from the guitar).
+Thankfully, this is easily fixed by installing a treble bypass capacitor (known as the treble bleed mod) into the circuit.
+As the name suggests, a treble bypass allows the treble to bypass the load of the pot and sending it straight to the output.
 A treble bleed circuit uses a small value capacitor and resistor that connects across the volume input and output lugs.
 Once installed on a volume control, the high end frequencies bypass the resistance of the pot and go straight to the output.
 The treble bypass capacitor only passes the high end frequencies.
 It is the value of capacitor and resistor we choose, or indeed whether we wire it in series or in parallel that determines the treble cut off point.

 This guide will show you what you need and how to install it.

 - Solder (either tin/lead 60/40 or "lead free" with added silver)

 - 0.001uf capacitor (either orange drop or ceramic disk)

 - Resistor value of choice (we use a 150k resistor, but 100k and 130k are also popular values).

 - Heat shrink tubing 1mm diameter (optional)

 Alternatively, you can purchase a pre-wired treble bleed kit.

 Installation is simple.
 This mod is extremely effective yet costs next to nothing.

 The 150k resistor needs to be soldered between the two lead wires of the capacitor - you can either twist the resistor lead wires around the capacitor wires and solder, or you can snip the wires and solder.
 Either way, you need a connection between the two.
 Refer to the below photo.